Ethiopia Gets Its First Female President

 In Ethiopia, the prime minister holds the executive power.
 According to the Ethiopian Constitution, presidential powers and functions include appointing ambassadors, receiving foreign envoys and granting pardons.

-Sahle-Work's appointment comes just a week after Abiy overhauled the Cabinet.
+Sahle-Work's appointment comes just a week after Prime Minister Abiy Ahmed overhauled the Cabinet.
 Abiy, who was appointed in April, reduced the size of the Cabinet to 20 from 28 — and then named women to half of the ministerial roles.
-Women now fill the two most prominent Cabinet positions: Minister of Defense and the newly created Minister of Peace, who oversees the intelligence and security forces.
+Women now fill the two most prominent Cabinet positions: minister of defense and the newly created minister of peace, who oversees the intelligence and security forces.

 50% Femmes!!!.
 Maintien de la parité de genre au sein du remaniement du gouvernement du Premier Ministre de l’ #Ethiopie.
 Un nouveau elan pour délivrer les reformes .. pic.twitter.com/0mzuIyMkJp— Mahlet Hailu (@HailuMahlet) October 16, 2018

-Metasebia Shewaye Yilma, a media entrepreneur and president of the Ethiopian women's business group AWiB told NPR on Thursday that she is "ecstatic" at Sahle-Work's appointment, calling it "superb news for all us here, especially for women."
+Metasebia Shewaye Yilma, a media entrepreneur and president of the Ethiopian women's business group AWiB, told NPR on Thursday that she is "ecstatic" at Sahle-Work's appointment, calling it "superb news for all us here, especially for women."

 She said the move was significant in numerous aspects.
 "One is women are represented in power," Metasebia says.
 "By her being the president, we feel like now the 50 percent of us is represented in that.